WeblateOrg/weblate/docs/admin/quick.rst

    them, see :ref:`install-weblate`.

 #.
 Copy :file:`weblate/settings_example.py` to :file:`weblate/settings.py` and
    adjust it to match your setup.
-You will at least need to configure database connection (possibly adding user and creating the database).
+You will at least need to configure the database connection (possibly adding user and creating the database).
 Check :ref:`config` for Weblate specific configuration options.

 #.
-Create database which will be used by Weblate, see :ref:`database-setup`.
+Create the database which will be used by Weblate, see :ref:`database-setup`.

 #.
 Build Django tables, static files and initial data (see
    :ref:`tables-setup` and :ref:`static-files`):